The Administration works to address trade policy concerns related to the global steel sector through initiatives such as the U.S.-China Steel

-In 2008, the United States continued its cooperative JCCT steel dialogue with China regarding subsidies, capacity, and trade issues.
+The United States continues its cooperative JCCT steel dialogue with China regarding subsidies, capacity, and trade issues.
 The JCCT steel dialogue is led by USTR and the U.S. Department of Commerce (Commerce) on the U.S. side and by the Ministry of Commerce (MOFCOM) on the Chinese side.

 In the steel dialogue and in other fora, U.S. officials have continued to voice concerns regarding various policies of the Chinese government, including restrictions on the export of steelmaking raw materials and polices such as border taxes that promote the production and export of value-added steel products and other downstream products.

 The United States has supported efforts by the OECD Secretariat to reach out to developing steelmaking economies, including participation conferences hosted by the OECD to discuss the volatile markets in steelmaking raw materials and government policies that may affect access to those raw materials.